-Lunar New Year is coming up – it’s the Year of the Horse.
+Lunar New Year – it’s the Year of the Horse.

 Horses in Chinese history and mythology, videos of San Francisco and Bangkok, lucky symbols of the New Year, children’s books, fun food to celebrate the holiday.